franzholz/tt_board/README.rst

    PAGE_TARGET = _top

-Some of the documentation is missing in the front end.
-Have also a look into the folder Documentation.

 The entry form is only available for logged in front end users of group id=1 by default.
 You can activate this in the constants for all users and even those without a login: